 Agitation, anxiety and aggression

-Some people with FTD experience agitation, aggression, delusions (negative or mistaken beliefs), severe anxiety, hallucinations, sleep disturbances and other behavioural symptoms.
-They are also known as neuropsychiatric symptoms or behavioural and psychological symptoms of dementia (BPSD).
+Some people with FTD experience agitation, aggression, sleep disturbances and other behavioural symptoms.

 While these symptoms can be difficult for the person living with dementia and their loved ones, there are simple things that might help.
 It may be possible to identify the cause or trigger of aggression or agitation.
 A person’s physical health may affect their behaviour – for example pain, being constipated or needing the toilet.
 Someone’s surroundings can also affect their behaviour, as well as their feelings towards certain situations.